saadatifarzaneh/web-generator/README.md

-# web-generator
+# synthetic web-generator

 This program tries to

 * Generates random webpages
 * Takes screenshots from each page
-* Saves some element info in JSON files
+* Saves some element info in JSON files (`TODO`: needs to be saved in separate files)

 ## requirements